elatov/elatov.github.io/_posts/2012-09-05-vcap5-dcd-objective-4-2-create-an-implementation-plan.md

 ---
+published: true
 title: VCAP5-DCD Objective 4.2 – Create an Implementation Plan
 author: Karim Elatov
 layout: post
 permalink: /2012/09/vcap5-dcd-objective-4-2-create-an-implementation-plan/
 dsq_thread_id:
   - 1404915081
-categories:
+categories: ['certifications', 'vcap5_dcd', 'vmware']
-  - VCAP5-DCD
-  - VMware
-tags:
+tags: ['technical_documentation']
-  - VCAP5-DCD
 ---

 ### Based on key phases of enterprise vSphere 5 implementations, map customer development needs to a standard implementation plan template.

 Most organizations have a pre-built template for these designs.
 Actually Duncan Epping blogged about it in "[Using the vSphere Plan & Design Kit](http://www.yellow-bricks.com/2011/02/02/using-the-vsphere-plan-design-kit/)".
 Here is an example from from the blog: